ishitajain9717/biocabinet/README.md

 # rnaseq-agent

-An agentic RNA-seq analysis pipeline built on [LangGraph](https://github.com/langchain-ai/langgraph).
+An agentic transcriptomic analysis pipeline built on [LangGraph](https://github.com/langchain-ai/langgraph).
 It orchestrates FastQC → trimming → alignment → quantification → normalisation → differential expression → GNN-based PPI enrichment, with an optional RAG layer that grounds LLM summaries in KEGG and Reactome pathway knowledge.
+It can also deal with spatial transcriptomics and scRNA data.

 ---